Cosmicoppai/LiSA/README.md

 ## DISCLAIMER

 This software has been developed just to improve users experience while streaming and downloading anime.
-Please support original content creaters!
+Please support original content creators!